 - Explore the Everglades on an air boat that skims just above the surface of the saw grass

-- Shake hands with your favorite character at Disney World in Orlando
+- Snap a photo with your favorite character at Disney World in Orlando

 - See the Spanish colonial side of Florida at St Augustine’s incredible historic downtown